 At Slater & Zurz, we have been helping families resolve child custody matters for over 30 years.
 We understand that these are often complex issues that can become contentious.
 Our attorneys have a successful record of achieving favorable results on behalf of our clients.
-If you would like to discuss your parental rights, contact our Canton child custody lawyers today at (330) 968-2547 for a free consultation.
+If you want to discuss your parental rights, contact our Canton child custody lawyers at (330) 968-2547 for a free consultation.

 Pursuant to this code, the court will review several matters, including:

 - A shared parenting plan if one has been filed;

 - Which parent should be designated as the residential parent and legal custodian of the child;

 - Responsibility for providing support for the child or children;

 - Visitation rights for the non-residential parent; and

 - Whether a guardian ad litem should be appointed.

 Ohio has moved away from solely assigning custody or visitation.
 Instead of assigning sole or joint custody, the court allocates parental rights and responsibilities by adopting a shared parenting plan, designating a residential parent and legal custodian, and allocating parenting time to a nonresidential parent.
 In any child custody order, the court will always make decisions based on what it feels is in the child’s best interest.

 To learn more about how Ohio courts allocate parental rights and responsibilities, contact our office at (330) 968-2547 to speak with a Canton child custody lawyer.